run2go/suso.ch/README.md

 Makes use of Express.js with Socket.io as WebApp Framework, node-pty along with xterm.js for terminals and dockerode to dynamically control docker containers.

 ## Tech
-suso.ch makes use of the following tools & software:
+The suso.ch WebApp makes use of the following tools & software:

 - [Node.js] (JavaScript Runtime Environment)
 - [Express.js] (Node.js Webserver Framework)